 Primary acid-base disturbance: This is the major abnormality that will drive the direction of pH changes.
 For example, a primary metabolic acidosis will decrease the pH.

 Correction: This is when the body or the veterinarian (through some form of intervention) alleviates or corrects of the primary disturbance.
 The body cannot correct for a primary respiratory disturbance, i.e. we have to intervene.
-Note, the kidney can correct for a primary metabolic acid-base disturbance (as long as the kidney is not the cause of the disturbance in the first place), however this requires normal renal function.
+The kidney attempts to correct for a primary metabolic acid-base disturbance (as long as the kidney is not the cause of the disturbance in the first place), however this requires normal renal function and resolution of the primary disturbance that is causing the pH change in the first place.
+If the primary disturbance is self-limiting, renal excretion of acid or base in an acidemia or alkalemia, respectively, will correct the pH given time (3-5 days) once the disturbance is no longer driving down the pH (particularly if the pH was mild to begin with).

 Simple (uncomplicated) disturbance: This indicates that there is a single primary acid-base disturbance.
 This may or may not be accompanied by the expected compensatory response.